-Northeast Whitewater is a small, locally owned whitewater rafting adventure company, located in the beautiful and pristine Moosehead Lake Region of Maine.
+Northeast Whitewater is a small, locally owned whitewater rafting adventure company and guide service, located in the beautiful and pristine Moosehead Lake Region of Maine.
 After husband and wife team, Jeremy and Jessica Hargreaves worked for one of the largest whitewater rafting companies in Maine, we left to start our own business with the goal of providing quality, personalized trips in the Maine outdoors and to bring value to the product, through exceptional service and relationship building.
 Northeast Whitewater hopes to exceed your expectations!

 Your journey has molded you for your greater good, and it was exactly what it needed to be.
 Don’t think that you’ve lost time.
 It took each and every situation you have encountered to bring you to the now.
 And now is right on time. ~Asha Tyson